conradakunga/Blog/_posts/2025-01-05-dependency-injection-in-c-net-part-6-implementation-testing.md

 The real implementation and the fake implementation will implement this interface.

-Given that we also want this interface to implement the contract for all `AlertSender`, we will next inherit from the `IAlertSender` interface.
+Given that we also want this interface to implement the contract for all `AlertSenders`, we will next inherit from the `IAlertSender` interface.

 ```c#
 public interface IGmailAlertSender : IAlertSender;